ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Children (of a node):
 : If the node is an array, each of its elements, or if the node is an object, each its member values (but not its member names).
+If the node is neither an array nor an object, it has no descendants.

 Descendants (of a node):
-: The node itself, plus the descendants of each of its children. [^or-self]
+: The children of the node, plus the descendants of each of its children. [^or-self]

-[^or-self]: Note that this is often more selectively called descendant-or-self.
-    Should we define descendants non-inclusive of the node itself?
-    We do have the language to say "node + descendants" in several places.

 Nodelist:
 : A list of nodes.  <!-- ordered list?
 Maybe TBD by issues #27 and #60 -->